12 of the Fastest & Most Effective Ways to Get Out of Debt & Pay Down Debt

 10. Refinance Your Mortgage

-Just like with a debt consolidation loan, when you consolidate debts into your mortgage you also need to create a budget that allocates money to savings.
-If you don’t, you’ll always be tempted to borrow more when “emergencies” arise.
-Repeatedly using your home as an ATM can set you up to face retirement with a lot of debt, no assets and no savings.
+If you do refinance your home and consolidate debts into your mortgage, you need to think of the new mortgage like the debt consolidation loans we discussed above.
+It's super important that you keep your spending under your income (following a budget is usually the best way to do this) and allocate money to each month to savings.
+If you don’t save any money, you’ll always be tempted to borrow more when “emergencies” arise.
+Repeatedly using your home as a bank machine can set you up to face retirement with a lot of debt, no assets, and no savings.
 If this is something you’re struggling with, read on.

 11. Speak with a Credit Counsellor - It's Free

-If you are in debt and think that bankruptcy might be your only solution, start by speaking with a Credit Counsellor.
+If you are in debt and are really struggling to make any headway paying down your debt, start by speaking with a Credit Counsellor.
 Find out what programs are available to help you deal with your debts.
-A reputable Credit Counsellor will explain all of your options and let you choose the option that makes the most sense for you in your situation.
-Many people don’t know what they need to know about debt repayment programs at non-profit credit counselling organizations but most are relieved they took the time to find out before it was too late.
-Speaking with a non-profit Credit Counsellor about your options is free, confidential and non-judgmental.
+A reputable Credit Counsellor will explain all of your options and help you choose the option that makes the most sense for you in your situation.
+Many people don’t know what they need to know about debt repayment programs at non-profit credit counselling organizations, but most are relieved they took the time to find out before it was too late.
+Speaking with a non-profit Credit Counsellor about your options is confidential, non-judgmental, and usually free.

 12. Create a Spending Plan